Years 9 and 10

 Students then choose the elective subjects which most capture their interest, choosing two of either LOTE: French (continued), LOTE: Italian (continued), Art, Drama, Literature, Materials Technology, Media, Music and Photography (Digital) at each semester (four units in total across the year).

-With 45 subject choices on offer, the Year 10 curriculum is designed to provide a wide range of opportunities to meet the needs of each individual, whether they want to go on after school to become a teacher, doctor, scientist, journalist, accountant, or author; work in trade; work in technology; or even work in a job that is yet to exist.
+With 45 subject choices on offer, the Year 10 curriculum is designed to provide a wide range of opportunities to meet the needs of each individual, whether they want to go on to become a teacher, doctor, scientist, journalist, accountant, or author; work in trade; work in technology; or even work in a job that is yet to exist.

 Our Year 10 curriculum allows specialisation of study and personalisation of pathways, meaning there is something to suit every young man.